aripurwantosp/censuspyrID/README.md

 ## Overview

-`censuspyrID` R package provides harmonized and unharmonized population pyramid datasets from the Indonesian population censuses (1971–2020).
+`censuspyrID` R package provides harmonized and non-harmonized population pyramid datasets from the Indonesian population censuses (1971–2020).
 It includes functions for loading, filtering, and visualizing population data, as well as an **interactive Shiny application** for exploring demographic structures